Coin ValuesHobbies & Crafts

 Every now and then one turns up, such as was the case of the 1974-D aluminum penny found by the son of a former Mint employee.

-All 1974 aluminum pennies are considered government property and are therefore illegal to own.
+Did You Know?… All 1974 aluminum pennies are considered government property and are, therefore, illegal to own!

-That’s the case with the 1974-D aluminum penny, which was confiscated by the government before it was sold at auction.
+There was actually a 1974-D aluminum penny that was confiscated by the government — before it was sold at auction.
 Some experts believe if the coin had sold at auction, it would’ve fetched more than $200,000.

 Of course, we’ll never know the real value of these rare pennies unless the 1974 aluminum penny becomes legal for private ownership.